What Are Headphones? How do they work? (Answered)

 • Electrostatic

 Most headphones rely on a dynamic driver to produce sound.
 These driver assemblies include a permanent magnet, electromagnetic coils, and a diaphragm.
 So, when an electrical current hits an electromagnet, its polarity quickly changes.
 Because of this, it both attracts and repels the permanent magnet.
-Vibrations are created due to how quickly they attract and push away from each other.

-Additionally, electromagnets are housed inside the diaphragm; once vibration begins, the diaphragm vibrates.
-A thin membrane called the diaphragm is responsible for breathing.
 The sound is produced when the diaphragm begins to vibrate and causes the air around it to do the same.
 In addition, the rates of vibration for various frequencies vary.
 The electromagnet needs to move quickly for high tones, but for low tones, it needs to move slowly.

 Image of a woman wearing a black headphone while writing on her notebook.
 Source: ivan samkov, pexels

 Image of a woman wearing black headphones while writing in her notebook.
-Source: Ivan Samkov, Pexels
+Source: ivan samkov, pexels

-What’s the best way to enjoy your music with headphones
+Tips to enjoy your music with headphones

 Existing headphones can have their sound quality enhanced in a few different ways.
 We’ll go over seven tips like these that can help.